-6.1 Under each Specific Objective of the Regional Strategy (2016-2021), and more precisely, of their corresponding Implementation Goals (Success Criteria), examples of National Actions leading to the achievement of the particular goal, addressed to the Contracting Parties, are outlined in Annex II to the present document.
+6.1 Under each Specific Objective of the Regional Strategy (2016-2021), and more precisely, of their corresponding Implementation Goals (Success Criteria), examples of National Actions leading to the achievement of the particular goal, addressed to the Contracting Parties to the Barcelona Convention, are outlined in Annex II to the present document.

-6.2 A suggested date of completion has been assigned to each of the examples of national actions listed in Annex II, based on the priority level stipulated in the Regional Strategy (2016-2021).
+6.2 A suggested date of completion has been assigned to each of the examples of national actions listed in Annex II to the present document, based on the priority level stipulated in the Regional Strategy (2016-2021).
 These dates are indicative only and should be considered as aspirational in nature.
 It should also be noted that, in some cases, various actions may have been assigned earlier dates than those contemplated under the Regional Strategy (2016-2021) because they need to be completed before a further related action can be undertaken.
-In practice, Contracting Parties would be expected to take action as soon as possible in each case, bearing in mind the reigning circumstances, their state of readiness and the availability of resources.
+In practice, Contracting Parties to the Barcelona Convention would be expected to take action as soon as possible in each case, bearing in mind the reigning circumstances, their state of readiness and the availability of resources.